Parents' Guide to The Perks of Being a Wallflower

 What's the Story?

-After his friend commits suicide, smart misfit Charlie is trying to learn to "participate" in life.
-He befriends a group of interesting older kids who introduce him to partying, but also respect his sensitivity.
+In THE PERKS OF BEING A WALLFLOWER, smart misfit Charlie is trying to learn to "participate" more in life following the sudden suicide of his friend.
+He befriends a couple of older kids, Sam and Patrick, who introduce him to partying but also respect his sensitivity and accept him for his differences.
 In letters that Charlie writes to an anonymous stranger, he talks about his family, his friends, and his complicated, often overwhelming, feelings about growing up.
-Eventually, his longtime crush tells him that he "can't just sit there and put everybody's life ahead of yours and think that counts as love," and he slowly learns to be present in his life.
+Eventually, Sam tells him that he "can't just sit there and put everybody's life ahead of yours and think that counts as love," and he slowly learns to step out from the sidelines.

 Is It Any Good?